TseganeshYifruBerta/2024-A2SV-HACKATHON-HULUCODE/README.md

-# 2024-A2SV-HACKATHON-HULUCODE
-Problem-Solving with AI: Helping African Education System

-HULU CODE is an innovative web-based educational platform designed to enhance programming education by providing an interactive, user-friendly environment.
-This project aims to address the challenges faced by students and educators in the fields of Software Engineering and computer science.
-HULU CODE offers a centralized platform with various features and functionalities to make learning and teaching more efficient, consistent, and engaging.
-Currently, the platform is partially implemented and does not include AI capabilities.
-However, we are now planning to add new AI-driven features to further enhance its functionality.
-These AI features will include an interactive chatbot for student support, automated grading systems, and advanced plagiarism detection, making HULU CODE even more powerful and effective for both students and educators.
+HULU CODE: Empowering Programming Education
+Welcome to the HULU CODE GitHub repository!
+HULU CODE is an AI-powered educational platform designed to enhance programming education through interactive, user-friendly features.
+This repository contains the source code, development history, and supporting materials for the HULU CODE platform.

+Structure
+This repository is structured as follows:

+backend/: This directory contains the backend code of the HULU CODE platform, including the API endpoints, database models, and business logic implemented in JavaScript using Node.js and Flask. frontend/: Here, you will find the frontend code for the HULU CODE platform, implemented using Typeacript, Next.js, and Tailwind CSS. models/: This directory contains the AI models used by HULU CODE to enhance the platform's capabilities.
+The models are implemented using Python-based AI/ML libraries and are crucial for features like the interactive chatbot and automated grading.
+Purpose
+The purpose of this repository is to provide a collaborative space for the development and improvement of the HULU CODE platform.
+By making the repository publicly accessible, we aim to foster community engagement, allowing developers, contributors, and users to explore the codebase, report issues, and suggest enhancements.

+How HULU CODE Solves Educational Challenges
+HULU CODE leverages AI-driven features to address the challenges faced by students and educators in programming education.
+Key features include:

+Interactive Chatbot for Students: Provides instant support and answers to student queries, making the learning experience more engaging.
+Resource Upload for Teachers: Enables teachers to easily upload and manage educational resources, ensuring students have access to all necessary materials.
+Integrated Grading System: Automates the assessment of students' exam performances, providing timely and fair evaluations.
+Plagiarism Detection: Ensures academic integrity by comparing code submissions with trusted sources.
+Assignment Submission System: Facilitates the easy submission and management of assignments, streamlining the grading process.
+By integrating these features, HULU CODE creates a more efficient, consistent, and engaging educational environment for both students and educators.